This year, the 5th annual Excellence in Fire and Emergency Awards (the EFEs) will be held at One Great George Street on 7 December.

 So why submit nominations?

-This year, more than ever, it is vitally important to celebrate successes in the fire and emergency services.
-Fantastic initiatives have begun, partnerships have developed, new leaders have emerged and, of course, those across the emergency services have continued performing their jobs under some of the most difficult circumstances imaginable.
+As always, it is important to celebrate successes in the fire and emergency services.
+This year has seen fantastic initiatives begin, partnerships develop, new leaders emerge and, of course, those across the emergency services have continued performing their jobs under some of the most difficult circumstances imaginable.
 Funding questions, new developments in threats and devastating events have challenged the sector, but we must continue to move progressively forward.
 The EFEs celebrate the achievements, innovations and developments in the sector that will influence the future, as well as remind us of the fantastic work going on every day.

 Support equality and diversity